-For instance, let us say, the development team developed a code using an i7 processor, 8GB RAM, OS as Ubuntu, and php 5.6 scripting language, where as the Operations team ran the same code using i5 processor, 16GB RAM, OS as Centos and php 7.0 programming language.
+For instance, let us say, the development team developed a code using an i7 processor, 8GB RAM, OS as Ubuntu, and PHP 5.6 scripting language, whereas the Operations team ran the same code using an i5 processor, 16GB RAM, OS as Centos and PHP 7.0 programming language.

 When the operations team ran the same code, it wouldn’t work.